Determine BMW leather color using the VIN – How to find the original color tone

 How do I find the original BMW leather color?

-Using the chassis number (VIN), you can read the equipment code, which contains the exact leather color.
+You can use the chassis number (VIN) to read the equipment code, which specifies the exact leather color.

 Is there a decoder for BMW VIN?